-- The lungs are making lots of mucus.
+- The lungs are making a lot of mucus.
 Your child may try to cough it out.
-Some children may even gag or vomit.
+Some children may even gag or vomit after their coughing spells.

 If the attacks become more severe, breathing can be very difficult, like trying to breathe through a straw.
 Your child may become less active and appear tired.

 It is important to know that some children do not show many symptoms even when their lungs become tight.
 If your child has such a tendency, your asthma specialist will help you learn about important symptoms to watch out for and may suggest you use a peak flow meter to help catch flares early and/or help you monitor improvement during flares.

 Your asthma specialist will also look at how your child's symptoms cause a typical pattern of problems.
 Do they come in cycles or attacks?
 Do asthma medicines help relieve the symptoms?
 Sometimes this provides your asthma provider with enough information to make the diagnosis.

 We will also check for other conditions that might look like asthma.
-For example, we will evaluate your child for cystic fibrosis, disorders of the immune system and so on if your child's history and lung function tests hint that other problems might be present.
+For example, we will evaluate your child for cystic fibrosis, disorders of the immune system and others if your child's history and lung function tests hint that other problems might be present.

 Lung tests may be important to help make the diagnosis.
 For children 5 years and older, a breathing test called spirometry can measure the obstruction in the airways and also show that obstruction can be relieved with asthma medicines.
 It is common for children to have normal breathing tests when they are well.
-If your doctor is has questions about your child’s diagnosis, other tests may be done to can show if the lungs are extra "twitchy."
-For example, lung function can be measured during exercise to look for obstruction.
+If your doctor is has questions about your child’s diagnosis, other tests may be done to can show if the lungs are extra "twitchy" and typical of asthma.
+For example, lung function can be measured before and after exercise.
 Finally, daily use of a peak flow meter at home can reveal that your child's lungs are going in and out of periods of obstruction or tightness either during attacks or even after exercise.

 These medications help prevent and reduce the bronchospasm, swelling, extra mucus and "twitchiness" of the airways.
 When first started, they usually take time to work, sometimes weeks.
 They are used as a controller medicine to heal the lungs and prevent symptoms.
 They will do two things:

 - Prevent frequent symptoms (night cough, frequent need for quick relief medication) during the times between flare-ups or attacks

 Your child should not stop taking daily anti-inflammatory medications until your asthma specialist recommends it.
-If you stop these medicines after your child gains control, inflammation might return, along with symptoms and more asthma attacks.
+If you stop these medicines after your child gains control, inflammation might return, along with risk of increase in symptoms and more asthma attacks.

-Examples of controller medicines include inhaled steroids (e.g., FLOVENT and PULMICORT).
+Examples of controller medicines include inhaled steroids (e.g., Flovent®, Asmanex®, Qvar RediHaler and Pulmicort®).
 There are also non-steroid drugs.
-These include "leukotriene modifiers" (SINGULAIR and ACCOLATE) and another group which includes INTAL (cromolyn) and TILADE.
+These include "leukotriene modifiers" (Singulair®).

 These medicines work very differently from anti-inflammatory medicines.
 They open the airways by relaxing the muscles that surround them.
 There are two kinds:

 - Short-acting bronchodilators (called short-acting beta agonists) are used for quick relief of asthma symptoms.
 They are also called reliever or rescue medicines.
 Examples include Proventil®, Ventolin (or albuterol) and Xopenex®.
 These medications start working in 5 to 15 minutes (“quick relievers”) and last about four hours.